 After every conversation, we ask texters if they want to share a message with their Crisis Counselor.
 These messages often confirm the impact the Crisis Counselor has had on a texter’s life.
 Here’s an example: “Kindness is magic and you’re a magician.”

 We share data to support smarter research, policy, and community organizing.
 Unlike other large-scale datasets on mental health and crisis, our data has incredible volume, velocity, and variety.
-We’re using this in three ways:
+We’re using this in several ways:

 Available to the public, this data updates automatically and shows insights like, which state experiences the most anxiety?
 Or what’s the worst time of day for substance abuse?
 In one case, our data showed that LGBTQ issues are lowest on Fridays.
 There is an LGBTQ organization that we spoke to which only offers texting services on Fridays.
 We recommended they switch their hours to Mondays!
 Check out the public data!